Butterick 6093: Hiccups, Mixups, and a Mockup

 So I sewed that sucker in without a zipper foot!
 YEEHAW!

 It is definitely not invisible, but it works!
 A raging success, considering I just jammed it under the regular presser foot and prayed.

 Speaking of jamming and praying, with the help of my Rago 821 waist nipper, I was able to stuff my size 14/16 body into this size 12 dress to get few photos!

 I love the 821 because it does a good job of smoothing from underbust to hips like the columnar corsets of the time did.

 Here, you can see how blousy the top is.
 If I had the B cup bust this pattern was designed for, the flounce would be for even front-to-back.
 As it is, when I make a “real” dress out of this pattern, I will pleat the back rather than gather.

 Ah, those little sleeve crowns!
-They are from the sleeve head being to curved at the top.
-This is my fault for overcompensating for my wide shoulders.
+They are from the sleeve head being too tall at the top.
 Otherwise, the silhouette is very flattering on my body type.
 The Edwardian era is gold for inverted triangle body shapes!

 The pattern has a very long, open kick-pleat on the side seam.
 It’s not historically appropriate, so I just added a gore made of the sari fabric to fill it in!
 It’s a nice little accent piece now.

 Sitting in this dress was a trick.
 While the top is very loose, the skirt is very slim.
 I don’t have huge hips by any means, but the skirt was far too tight even though I have the recommended hip measurement for a size 12 (36″).
 If you have a large derriere or thighs, going up a size or two in the hips would be prudent!

 Here’s the dress on my more-to-size sewing dummy: